 The ability to customize the following 5 aspects can provide the flexibility your team requires:

 - Project workflows.
-It’s important to select a tool that can support the processes and workflows already used within your organization.
+The best software for project management offers functionality that can support the processes and workflows already used within your organization.

 - Status updates.
 Project and task statuses should reflect the progression of your project.
 If the options are too generic, or not relevant to your industry or business, updates become meaningless.